 Junior Futsal League was created specifically for younger ages (U7 - U9 years) to participate in a low key competitive futsal environment.
 Our intention is to provide the younger players with “knowledge through doing” and introduce team play and cooperation.
 This same technique is used in Brazil, Spain and probably most soccer enthused countries where players started playing futsal at a very early age.
 Compared to older ages the Junior League will have a few different change in the rules and size of the court to make it a better environment for the players.

 Each team will play a minimum of 9 games of 12 minute halves.
 Teams will play 2 games per weekend in a 6-week league period and 2 weekends off, total of 8 games.
-This league will not have standings (why create unneeded stress) although scores will be recorded to help match teams in a mini-tournament in the last weekend.
+In addition a single elimination mini-tournament between all teams will end the season on the final weekend.

 JR LEAGUE GAMES

 Jr Futsal League (which is 5v5 format) uses same rules & guidelines as highlighted in the 'League Information and Rules' with the exceptions shown below.

 MOST LIKELY LOCATION

 Vava Marques, Director

 House Rules to the Laws of the Game